shawnonthenet/adventurous.nvim/README.md

 If you are using [`lualine`](https://github.com/hoob3rt/lualine.nvim), you can also enable the provided theme:

-> Make sure to set theme as 'dracula-nvim' as dracula already exists in lualine built in themes
+> Make sure to set theme as 'adventurous-nvim'

 ```lua
 require('lualine').setup {